-My name is Sidharth and I am a STEM student based in London, UK.
-I have a strong interest in technology, specifically electronic and electrical engineering.
+My name is Sidharth and I'm an engineering student and a self-taught full-stack Python developer based in London, UK.
+I have a strong interest in engineering, especially, the electronic and electrical discipline.

 What fascinates me is the huge advancement in computing that has been achieved in under two centuries.
 From the Charles Babbage Difference Machine to the more modern, smaller yet immensely powerful computers we have today.
 All of this is made possible by the fundamental building block of today’s society, electricity.